1 Bg 9-1972: The Most Confidential Knowledge

 > activities of a pure devotee.
 The exact words are

-> tanra vakya, kriya, mudra vijneha na bujhaya (Caitanya-
+> vaisnavera kriya mudra vijne na bujhaya

-457 A person who is thus always engaged in the service of the
+445 A person who is thus always engaged in the service of the

 > Lord or is always thinking and planning how to serve the

-> Lord is to be considered completely liberated at present,
+> Lord is to be considered completely liberated at present

 > guaranteed.
 He is above all materialistic criticism, just